 Chicha is an alcohol beverage that people have made for thousands of years in Central and South America.
 The process begins with people chewing grain and spitting it into a vat.
 An enzyme in saliva helps change starch in the grain to sugar, which then ferments.1

-When a young Tiriki man of Kenya wants to marry a woman, he offers her beer.
-If she then spits some of it into his mouth, she accepts his proposal.2 Hmmmmm…..What do you say we just live together?
+A young Tiriki man of Kenya wants to marry a woman.
+Then he offers her beer.
+If she then spits some of it into his mouth, she accepts.2 Hmmmmm…..What do you say we just live together?

 When a king among the Bagonda people of Uganda dies, he leaves several widows.
 They have the great honor of drinking the beer used to clean his entrails.3